Does your dog seem to over-react during thunderstorms? If unchecked, this anxiety can become extreme. Get tips for caring for dogs scared of thunder.

 By gradually introducing your dog to the sound of thunder before the storm, you can help him become more relaxed about it.
 Start by playing a storm-sound CD at low volume while feeding your dog treats and petting him.
 Then, over time, gradually raise the volume of the CD and keep the treats and pets coming.
 Eventually, many dogs will associate the sound of thunder with a positive experience, replacing the fear the response.

 Very severe cases of self-destructive thunder phobia may require pharmaceutical drugs in addition, but these are not to be used as a substitute for behavior modification.
-Combination of anti-anxiety medications such as Xanax and “Prozac-like” drugs such Clomicalm or Reconcile may help.
+A combination of anti-anxiety medications such as Xanax and “Prozac-like” drugs such Clomicalm or Reconcile may help.

-Love and support for fearful dogs makes a big difference to frightened dogs.
+Love and support for make a big difference to frightened dogs.
 Try providing treats and petting when you’re home during the storm.
 When you’re away, crating can help with the calming sounds of the radio or white noise in the background.

-Read the full article about treatments for thunderstorm phobia from Dr. Patty Khuly
+Read the full article about treatments for thunderstorm phobia from Dr. Patty Khuly.
+Note the Dolittler blog is now part of PetMD.com.

 Thank you to Katie and Ellie for the photo.